base-link/base/book/libraries.md

 This is the main BaseLink compiler.
 It takes input text and compiles it to a mesh, then runs typechecking / typeinference on it and everything, and outputs builds for target environments.

+This is where the `mine` and `mint` DSLs are defined, amongst other things.

 ## `@tunebond/fish`